 \subsubsection{Strange meson spectroscopy and the \kap}

 Finally, the fourth feature of \pik and \pipikk interactions motivating this work is that they provide important information on light meson spectroscopy.
-One aim of spectroscopy is to identify as mesons the bound states of quarks and antiquarks---or, more often, as resonances, since we deal with strong interactions that make most of these states rather unstable.
+One aim of spectroscopy is to identify as mesons the bound states of quarks and antiquarks---or, more often, as resonances since we deal with strong interactions that make most of these states rather unstable.
 For a compilation of our present knowledge about these bound and resonant states, we refer the reader to the Review of Particle Physics (RPP) \cite{pdg}.
-Once these states are established, another aim of spectroscopy is to classify in multiplets those states which are related by some symmetry transformation: in our case, isospin, flavor SU(3) and spin multiplets, as well as identify their parity, etc... let us remark that SU(3) flavor multiplets require the presence of strange resonances, and it can be checked that the information on many scalar and tensor resonances is dominated by \pik scattering data.
+Once these states are established, another aim of spectroscopy is to classify them in multiplets related by some symmetry transformation: in our case, isospin, flavor SU(3), and spin multiplets, as well as to identify their parity, etc...
+Let us remark that SU(3) flavor multiplets require the presence of strange resonances, and it can be checked that the information on many of these strange resonances is dominated by \pik scattering data.